Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNet4.HttpModules/readme.txt

    RELEASE NOTES
    =============
    1. Added support of .NET Framework 4.5;
-   2. Now the `NullLogger` class is used as the default logger.
+   2. Now the `NullLogger` class is used as the default logger;
+   3. Now, by default, the GZip algorithm has a higher priority than the Deflate.

    =============
    DOCUMENTATION